dshxh-23/pwd-manager/README.md

 # 🔐 Password Manager (Python CLI)

-A command-line password manager that allows users to store, retrieve, and manage their account credentials locally.
-User authentication is supported using a master password.
+A command-line password manager that allows you to securely store, retrieve, and manage your account credentials locally.
+User authentication is enforced using a master password.
+Passwords are copied to your clipboard for convenience.

 ---

-## 📦 Features (Implemented in Version 1)
+## 🚀 Features

 - Create a new user profile with a master password
 - Log in with master password authentication